yoptabyte/MelodiLambda/README.md

 The YouTube video is too long.
 Try:
 - A shorter video
-- Lower quality settings

 ### Error: "yt-dlp failed"

 1. Check that the link is valid
 2. Video might be unavailable or deleted
 3. Check your internet connection

-### Slow downloads

-This is normal for large files.
-Depends on:
-- Internet speed
-- Video size
-- YouTube server load

 ## 📚 Tech Stack